Aino & Alvar Aalto

 In connection with the exhibition Vandalorum and Artek launch the project The Artist's Stool where contemporary artists and designers were invited to make their own interpretation of Alvar Aaltos Stool 60 in birch (designed 1933).
 The stools will be displayed in the exhibition at Vandalorum and eventually auctioned.
 The revenue collected by the pallets is divided equally between the authors and Vandalorum.
 Vandalorum's part goes directly to Design School, where children and young people meet weekly to learn about design and work in workshop form with professional designers.

-Contributors in The Artist's Stool: Peter Andersson, Karin Broos, Folkform (Anna Holmquist & Chandra Ahlsell), Maria Jeglinska-Adamczewska, Richard Johansson, Jenny Nordberg, Masayoshi Oya, Fredrik Paulsen, Sigrid Sandström, TAF (Gabriella Lenke & Mattias Ståhlbom), Gustaf Westman
+Contributors in The Artist's Stool: Peter Andersson, Karin Broos, Ann Edholm, Folkform (Anna Holmquist & Chandra Ahlsell), Maria Jeglinska-Adamczewska, Richard Johansson, Jenny Nordberg, Masayoshi Oya, Fredrik Paulsen, Sigrid Sandström, TAF (Gabriella Lenke & Mattias Ståhlbom), Gustaf Westman

 No items found.